 Hans-Agne Jakobsson Smoked Globes Chandelier

-Materials: Polished brass parts and rods.
-6 grey/brown smoked crystal glass globes.
-Metal sockets.
+Materials: Polished brass tubes, rods and parts.
+Long brass rod and canopy.
+6 grey-brown smoked crystal glass globes.
+6 Metal E27 sockets.

 Total Height: 75 cm / 27.55”